top of page

 Q: Do we (Adults/Kids) need to have sewing experience?

 No experience required for MOST classes.
-Some of our more advanced kids classes require new students to attend a Let's Get Started beginner sewing class or at least 2 workshops prior to attending.
-This will ensure that the student has the confidence to tackle the camp project and that the project can be completed in the allotted time.
-The Let's Get Started class is a 1.5 hr class that teaches new students how to safely operate a sewing machine and introduces them to sewing tools, terms and basic machine operation.
+Some of our more advanced kids classes require new students to attend a Let's Get Started beginner sewing class or at least 2 workshops prior to attending This will ensure that the student has the confidence to tackle the project and that the project can be completed in the allotted time.
+The Let's Get Started class is a 1.5 hour class that teaches new students how to safely operate a sewing machine and introduces them to sewing tools, terms and basic machine operation.

 Q: Do I need to stay with my child during kids classes?